adamduncan/eleventy-plugin-i18n/README.md

 # eleventy-plugin-i18n

-⚠️ _Coming soon:_ [Eleventy](https://www.11ty.dev/) plugin to assist with internationalization and dictionary translations.
+[Eleventy](https://www.11ty.dev/) plugin to assist with internationalization and dictionary translations.

 What's in the box?
 A contextually-aware `i18n` filter, with smarts and dynamic string interpolation.